Vtenext 25.02: A three-way path to RCE

 At the time of writing, two different main versions exist:

-The research uncovered several critical flaws that, when combined, allowed (and still allow) users to completely bypass the login mechanism, authenticate on behalf of another user and, in most situations, execute remote code on the underlying server.
+The research uncovered several critical flaws that, when combined, allowed users to completely bypass the login mechanism, authenticate on behalf of another user and, in most situations, execute remote code on the underlying server.

-Following the discovery, we tried multiple times to contact the vtenext team and developers, both through official and unofficial channels, but we were never successful:
+Following the discovery, I tried multiple times to contact the vtenext team and developers, both through official and unofficial channels, but we were never successful:

-• On May 28th, we contacted vtenext for the first time through the official contact form on their site and by sending an email asking for a responsible disclosure process.
-We received a default message back, but no further contacts.
+• On May 28th, we contacted vtenext for the first time through their official contact form on the site and by sending an email requesting a responsible disclosure process.
+We received a default message back, but no further contact was made.

 • On June 5th, we contacted vtenext for the second time.
 We received a default message back again, but no further contacts.